 Methodology

-Sprinter and party-bus group capacity.
+Party-bus and Sprinter group capacity.
 The canonical bachelorette in NYC runs 8-14 people.
-Below 8 the answer is an Escalade or S-Class sedan tier; above 14 the answer is a 20-30 passenger party bus or two coordinated Sprinters.
-The 8-14 band is the Sprinter band, and the dispatch overhead the operator runs around it — pre-cleared loading zones at the pickup, written multi-stop confirmation, a dedicated group-dispatch contact, and a four-hour pre-pickup driver check — separates the bases that handle the night cleanly from the bases that improvise.
-We weighted operators with dedicated bachelorette and wedding-night dispatch protocols over operators that handle group bookings as an extension of corporate or retail dispatch.
+Below 8 the answer is an Escalade or S-Class sedan tier; above 14 the answer is a full-size party bus or two coordinated Sprinters.
+The 8-14 band is the Sprinter band and the 15-30 band is the party-bus band, and the dispatch overhead the operator runs around each — pre-cleared loading zones at the pickup, written multi-stop confirmation, a dedicated group-dispatch contact, and a four-hour pre-pickup driver check — separates the bases that handle the night cleanly from the bases that improvise.
+We weighted operators with dedicated bachelorette and party-night dispatch protocols and true party-bus plus Sprinter inventory over operators that handle group bookings as an extension of corporate or retail sedan dispatch.

 Hamptons and North Fork day-trip range.
 The bachelorette day-trip extension is increasingly standard in NYC: a Saturday wine-tour run to the North Fork, a Hamptons beach day, a Long Beach or Jones Beach circuit on a hot August Saturday.
 The day-trip runs 10-12 hours on the published hourly meter and requires a vehicle and a driver that can hold the route at the contracted rate without surge or surcharge.
 We weighted operators that publish a Hamptons or North Fork day-trip product over operators that handle it as a one-off accommodation.
 The New York State Department of Transportation publishes the LIE and Sunrise Highway operational data that governs Saturday inbound and outbound traffic; reputable bases route around the predictable choke points natively rather than relying on the driver’s improvisation.